Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Description of the nearly degenerate Majorana dark matter model

 with $\theta_W$ being the Weinberg angle which is satisfied with $\sin\theta_W =0.231$ at the scale $m_Z$ in the $\overline{\rm MS}$ scheme \cite{pdg2022}.

-To deal with the mixing term, we need to transform the present gauge fields into their physical states.
-We first diagonalize the kinetic term of the neutral gauge Lagrangian, initially written in terms of ${\bf \hat V}_\mu$, in the canonical basis, which results in the kinetic mixing terms vanishing.
-Using the obtained basis, we diagonalize the mass matrix to get the mass eigenvalues.
-As such, the physical gauge fields are redefined as ${\bf V}_\mu =(Z_\mu, \, A_\mu, \, Z^\prime_\mu)^T = {\bf U}\, {\bf \hat V}_\mu$, where the transform matrix up to order of $\epsilon_{A,Z}$ is given by

-and the corresponding mass squared matrix is $\text{diag} (m_Z^2, 0, m_{Z^\prime}^2) + {\cal O} (\epsilon_{A,Z}^2)$.
-We formulate some of the detailed expressions in Appendix~\ref{app:kinetic-to-mass} to make explicit the procedure.
-The resultant Lagrangian describing the interactions of the physical gauge bosons coupled to the SM and dark currents can be rewritten from Eq.~(\ref{eq:current-coupling}) as
+To obtain the physical mass eigenstates, we diagonalize the kinetic and mass terms of the gauge fields.
+Following the procedure outlined in Appendix~\ref{app:kinetic-to-mass}, the interaction eigenstates $\hat{\bf V}_{\mu}$ are related to the physical states ${\bf V}_{\mu}=(Z_{\mu},A_{\mu},Z_{\mu}^{\prime})^{T}$ via the transformation $\hat{\bf V}_{\mu} = {\bf U}^{-1}{\bf V}_{\mu}$.
+Substituting this relation into Eq.~(\ref{eq:current-coupling}), the resultant Lagrangian describing the interactions of the physical gauge bosons coupled to the SM and dark currents is given by